Dark photon dark matter from a rolling inflaton: Energy Density Spectrum and Clumpy Dark Matter

-Having performed this numerical integration, we show in~\fref{energyspeccomp} a comparison between the energy density spectrum obtained numerically (solid) versus analytically in~\eref{Atachsol} (dashed) for both the electric (blue) and magnetic (red) components (see~\eref{rhoEandB}).~We consider a $\phi^4$ type inflaton potential and $m/\Hend \ll 1$.~On the left we show the spectra at early times during inflation as the CMB modes leave the horizon where we require $\xi$ to satisfy $\xi_{\rm{CMB}} < 2.5$~\cite{Barnaby:2010vf,Barnaby:2011vw}.~On the right we show the same spectra, but now just at the end of inflation for $\xiend = 9$.~As we can see, at early times during inflation when $\xiend \approx 1$ the analytic and numerical solutions are in good agreement.~However, at the end of inflation we see the shape, location, and exact height of the peak depends not just on $\xiend$ (which is the same in both cases), but on how $\xi$ changes with time.~We also see that the time dependence in $\xi$ leads to stronger suppression of power at large scales than the analytic case.~Note this way of suppressing power at large scales is distinct from other dark matter production mechanisms connected to inflation which also lead to a peaked power spectrum~\cite{Graham:2015rva,Alonso-Alvarez:2018tus,Berges:2019dgr}.
+Having performed this numerical integration, we show in~\fref{energyspeccomp} a comparison between the energy density spectrum obtained numerically (solid) versus analytically in~\eref{Atachsol} (dashed) for both the electric (blue) and magnetic (red) components (see~\eref{rhoEandB}).~We consider a $\phi^4$ type inflaton potential and $m/\Hend \ll 1$.~On the left we show the spectra at early times during inflation as the CMB modes leave the horizon where we require $\xi$ to satisfy $\xi_{\rm{CMB}} < 2.5$~\cite{Barnaby:2010vf,Barnaby:2011vw}.~On the right we show the same spectra, but now just at the end of inflation for $\xiend = 9$.~As we can see, at early times during inflation when $\xiend \approx 1$ the analytic and numerical solutions are in good agreement.~However, at the end of inflation we see the shape, location, and exact height of the peak depends not just on $\xiend$ (which is the same in both cases), but on how $\xi$ changes with time.~We also see that the time dependence in $\xi$ leads to stronger suppression of power at large scales as well as a lower peak than the analytic case.~This allows us to consider larger values of $\xiend$ before backreaction effects become important as compared to the analytic approximation for the amplitude which holds only during the slow-roll regime where the time dependence of $\xi$ can be neglected~\cite{Barnaby:2011qe,Peloso:2016gqs}.~Note this way of suppressing power at large scales is distinct from other dark matter production mechanisms connected to inflation which also lead to a peaked power spectrum~\cite{Graham:2015rva,Alonso-Alvarez:2018tus,Berges:2019dgr}.

 With the numerical solutions in hand, we obtain the energy density spectrum at the end of inflation for various inflationary scenarios.~We first examine the effects of the dark vector having a mass already during inflation\footnote{In this case there may be a constraint from the Swampland conjecture which requires $m > 60$\,eV~\cite{Bastero-Gil:2018uel,Reece:2018zvv}.} which can arise through either a Stueckelberg or Higgs mechanism.~In~\fref{energyspec} we show the energy density spectrum for the electric (solid) and magnetic (dashed) component at the end of inflation as a function of $k/k_{\rm{end}}$ for $m/\Hend = 0~(\rm{black}),~3.15\cdot10^{-5}~(\rm{red}),~3.15\cdot10^{-1}~(\rm{green})$ and $\xiend = 9$.~The spectrum for the Bunch-Davies vacuum (black dotted) is also shown.~We see all the spectra are above the vacuum for modes with $k/a_{end} < 2\xiend \Hend$ showing the particle production effect.~Higher momentum modes stay in the Bunch-Davies vacuum and have a spectrum below the vacuum one once a proper subtraction scheme has been implemented (see Appendix).~This signals the absence of the tachyonic instability and particle production effects for these modes.